 Once a violation of duty of care has been proven, the plaintiff must prove that the defendant’s reckless actions in fact legally caused the plaintiff’s injuries or harm suffered.
 A legal nexus or connection between the defendant’s actions and the plaintiff’s injury is called causation.
-The plaintiff must also show that there was a reasonable expectation in which the defendant could have foreseen that their actions might cause an injury to the plaintiff.
+The plaintiff must also show that there was a reasonable expectation.
+This in which the defendant could have foreseen that their actions might cause an injury to the plaintiff.
 The plaintiff must have been a foreseeable plaintiff for whom injury would result.
 The concept of foreseeability is known as proximate causation.
 The defendant’s breach must have been the “cause in fact” and also the “proximate cause” of the plaintiff’s harm.
-That is, “but for” the defendant’s conduct the plaintiff would not have been injured and it was reasonably foreseeable that if the defendant fell below the appropriate standard of care the plaintiff would be harmed.
+That is, “but for” the defendant’s conduct the plaintiff would not have been injured and it was reasonably foreseeable.
+That if the defendant fell below the appropriate standard of care the plaintiff would be harmed.

 Element #4: Damages

 Once the plaintiff has proven that the defendant’s actions caused the plaintiff’s injury, then damages must be proven.
-To receive any kind of compensation, the plaintiff will have to show that the defendant’s actions caused real harm and this can be the most complicated part in a negligence lawsuit.
+To receive any kind of compensation, the plaintiff will have to show that the defendant’s actions caused real harm.
+And this can be the most complicated part in a negligence lawsuit.
 In order for damages to be proven, evidence is presented to the jury such as medical bills, bills to repair property damage due to the incident, loss of income, loss of future earning capacity, and any out-of-pocket monetary expenses due to the incident.
 The plaintiff may need to retain expert witnesses, such as doctors, life care planners, economists, bio-mechanical engineers, or anyone who can testify that the plaintiff’s injuries resulted from the defendant’s actions and not anything else.